frankshearar/Home/packages.config-(PC)-to-PackageReference-(PR)-Migrator.md

   ![](https://github.com/NuGet/Home/blob/dev/resources/MigratorToolSupport/MainUpgraderUI%20v3.png)

-* User reviews the packages that are classified as top-level and transitive, associated warnings, and clicks 'OK' to begin the upgrade.
+* User reviews the packages that are classified as top-level and transitive, associated warnings, and clicks 'OK' to begin the migration.
 At this stage, the user has the option to force a package classified as transitive, to be treated as a top-level package by checking the top-level check box.
 * The current project file and the packages.config file is backed up to the following path `<SolutionFolder>/Backup_{shortGuid}/<ProjectName>/`.
 * The migrator will then start installing packages identified as a direct dependency as PackageReference.
 It will also take care of P2P references evaluation to bring transitive dependencies as well as parent projects reevaluation.
    * If, the installation fails, then
       * it will report detailed error message on output console
       * backup path location to retrieve previous project file as well as packages.config
       * and a link to instructions to go back to the previous state
-* Finally, after completing a successful upgrade, it will show an upgrade report summary:
+* Finally, after completing a successful migration, it will show a migration report summary:

   ![](https://github.com/NuGet/Home/blob/dev/resources/MigratorToolSupport/report.PNG)

-### Upgrade report
+### Migration report
-An upgrade report is generated and displayed after an upgrade attempt.
+A migration report is generated and displayed after a migrate attempt.
-The upgrade is successful if all the top-level packages were successfully installed as PackageReference.
+The migration is successful if all the top-level packages were successfully installed as PackageReference.

 ### Top-level packages
 A package that meets any of the following conditions will be treated as a top-level package: